bootphon/ABX-accent/abx-accent/data/evals/abx_score/README.rst

 - `Score module <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#score-module>`_: is used for computing the score of a task.

-- `analyze module <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#analyze-module>`_: is used for analysing the results.
+- `Analyze module <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#analyze-module>`_: is used for analyzing the results.